iSEE-Laboratory/EgoExo-Fitness/README.md

 ## 💬 News
 - [2024.06.14] The preprint paper is available.
 - [2024.07.02] This work is accepted by ECCV-2024.
-- [2024.07.09] Data and part of the annotations are open to apply for. 🔥🔥🔥
+- [2024.07.09] EgoExo-Fitness dataset and part of the raw annotations are open to apply for. 🔥🔥🔥
 - [2024.07.09] Code and annotaions for ***Cross-View Sequence Verification*** benchmark are available.
 Click [here](./CVSV_benchmark/README.md) for more details.